 My thoughts are still dark, but as the weeks, months, and years pass, I know the light will shine bright once again.
 To help us along the way, we need to remember a saying my wife would say in times of need: “It is what it is, we’ll deal with it.”
 This simple phrase reminded me to focus on the present moment, rather than going down an endless road of what could have been or might be.
 And as I reflect on her life and legacy, I’m reminded that even though she’s no longer with us physically, her spirit of resilience and determination continues to inspire us every day.

-A Journey Through Loss and Memory
+A Journey Through Loss And Memory

 I have been deeply affected by my wife’s illness and subsequent passing.
 Physically, I have been drained both emotionally and physically from attending her 7 hour daily chemotherapy sessions, providing her with constant support, and dealing with the stress of managing our daily lives during this difficult time.